HanneWhitt/llm-aligned-rl/README.md

 As hoped, the LLM appeared to understand what had happened in the sequence of images in most cases.
 In Appendix A.1, it can be seen that GPT understands that the robot has become 'involved in a violent incident, resulting in a bloodstain on the floor', and states clearly that 'the actions of the robot do not align with human values', providing negative feedback.
 In cases where the cat survived, mostly positive feedback was provided, although sometimes GPT might slightly over-interpret the simple images, stating for example that the robot "demonstrates a commitment to assisting with household tasks" (A.2).

 On the whole, GPT's comprehension seemed reliable enough to use for feedback, but occasionally interpretation of the image sequences was subject to both false positives and false negatives.
 Concerningly, in 3.0% of cat deaths, the LLM would fail to recognise the problem, often misinterpreting the blood stain as a spillage that the robot may have been 'attempting to clean up'.
 Interestingly, it would sometimes also become confused about the ordering of the images in time, stating for example that the robot 'moves **towards** a spilled substance'; reviewing the image sequence, the robot moves *towards* a cat, and only *away* from the blood stain misinterpreted as a spillage.
 In a tiny minority, GPT also gave negative feedback for nonsensical reasons, for example criticising the robot for 'dropping' objects that are not obviously present in the images.
-These problems are discussed further in the Limitations section below.
+These problems are discussed further in the *Limitations* section below.

 ### 4. Reward model
-The simplest RL setup would use LLM feedback on each episode directly within the training loop, but the number of episodes required to train the agent proved too high for this to be feasible in the current project (~10^6, equating to thousands of dollars; 3-6 seconds response time per request).
+The simplest RL setup would use LLM feedback on each episode directly within the training loop, but the number of episodes required to train the agent proved too high for this to be feasible in the current project (~10<sup>6</sup>, equating to thousands of dollars; 3-6 seconds response time per request).

 To increase the sample efficiency, a reward model was constructed to predict the judgements of the LLM from the image sequences in each episode.

-Using the resulting dataset, a reward model was trained to predict the LLM judgement from the episode image sequence.
+Using the dataset of 10,000 episodes sampled from the naive policy, a convolutional Long Short Term Memory neural network (CNN-LSTM) was trained to predict their associated feedback labels.
+The model was built using PyTorch, with the choice to use convolutional layers intended to increase the chances of the relevant spatial relationships being found as features.
+2,000 randomly selected image sequences and feedback labels were reserved as a held-out test set to judge accuracy.

+#### Results
+The CNN-LSTM architecture proved appropriate for the task, rapidly converging in just a few epochs of training.
+It is thought that the convolutional filters must have quickly found a feature describing overlap of the agent and cat.

+Across the held-out test set, a 96.7% accuracy in predicting the LLM feedback label for a given image sequence was achieved.
+This was considered adequate for the task of representing the LLM's feedback, and was integrated into the training loop to enable RL from LLM feedback.

 ### 5. RL from LLM feedback